MANDYTSANG007/Express-Note-Taker/README.md

 # MT Notebook

 MT Notebook is a note-taking application that gives users options to create, save, and delete notes.
-Using Express.js for backend development, it connects the pre-existing front-end framework to achieve the features in saving and retrieving note data from a JSON file.
+Using Express.js for backend development, it connects the front-end framework to achieve the features in saving and retrieving note data from a JSON file.

 ## Getting Started

 A Get Started button on the landing page takes users to a note taking page where users can create, save, and delete notes.
 Download the files and install dependencies.
-On terminal, use "npm i" and then "node server.js".
+On terminal, run "npm i" and then "node server.js".

 ## Built With